Arcyskapiec/javascript_labyrinth/README.md

-# js_projekt_24-25
+# Javascript Labyrinth

-a simple labyrinth-solving game made entirely in javascript as a web app
+A simple labyrinth-solving game made as a web app entirely in javascript